Summary of E-Cigarettes: Decoding What's Behind The Vapor

 Vaping describes using a device to inhale the aerosolized e-liquid.
 The heated chemicals in the aerosol create a dense fog-like cloud that looks similar to tobacco smoke.
 When heated, the properties of the e-liquid chemicals change.
 The aerosol particles can damage to the lining of the lungs when inhaled.
 Nicotine inhaled through an e-cigarette is just as addictive as traditional cigarettes.

 Different Names for the Same Product:

-E-Cigarettes are also known as e-hookahs, hookah pens, vape pens, vape pipes, or by brand names such as JUUL®.
+E-cigarettes are also known as e-hookahs, hookah pens, vape pens, vape pipes, or by brand names such as JUUL®.

-The teenage brain is still developing until about age 25.
+The adolescent brain is still developing until about age 25.
 Nicotine can hijack this process creating a strong dependence on nicotine.
 Decision-making, impulse control and planning ahead are among the last features of the brain to mature.
-This makes teenagers more susceptible to the effects of nicotine and other addictive substances.
-The Limbic System aka Reward System- (the part of the brain affected by nicotine):
+Youth who start using nicotine can become hooked very easily.
+The Limbic System aka Reward System (part of the brain affected by nicotine)

 Smoking Cessation Quitline

 Are you or someone you know thinking about quitting tobacco?
 Call 1.800.QUIT.NOW for free support.